Skip to main content

 Summary of requirements

-• Internationally recognised as outstanding in their field
+• Has an internationally recognised record of exceptional and outstanding achievement in their field

 In addition, the applicant must be nominated by: